 Laura Markham, Ph.D., is a Clinical Psychologist and author of Peaceful Parent, Happy Kids: How To Stop Yelling and Start Connecting and Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.
 Read Laura’s article, Sibling Rivalry: Helping Children Learn to Work Through Conflicts.

-Rachel Macy Stafford is the New York Times bestselling author of Hands Free Mama and Hands Free Life, books about living life, not managing, stressing, screaming, or barely getting through life.
-Read Rachel’s article: Managing Screen Time Increases Family Joy.
+Rachel Macy Stafford is the New York Times bestselling author of Hands Free Mama and Hands Free Life, and most recently, Only Love Today — books about living life, not managing, stressing, screaming, or barely getting through life.
+Read Rachel’s articles: Managing Screen Time Increases Family Joy and 7 Life-Affirming, Everyday Ways to Love a Child.